 How are Dicom Systems solutions priced?

-Dicom Systems solutions are priced on an annual license model. our solutions are cost-efficient, particularly when measured against the existing outdated and expensive technology still used by many enterprises.
+Dicom Systems solutions are priced on an annual license model based on modules purchased and a support package.
+Our solutions are cost-efficient, particularly when measured against the existing outdated and expensive technology still used by many enterprises.

 Do I have to purchase the whole system?

 The Unifier platform was designed so that you only purchase the modules that you need.
 Dicom Systems solutions meet today’s medical imaging data and image challenges, as well as complete systems that provide maximum efficiency and return on investment.